oracle-livelabs/database/ai-vector-image/apex/apex.md

     - Media
       - Source: Blob Column
       - Blob Column: IMG
+    - Click on Save at the top of the page

 15. Right click on P4_ORDER_BY in the left panel and select delete
-16. Click on Save and then click run if you want to see your page
+16. Click on Save
+17. If you want to see how your page looks click on the run button
-17. You will need to login to your application
+18. You will need to login to your application
     - Username: vectoruser
     - Password: Welcome_1 (Or whatever password you set it to)
-18. Try typing in Fruit in the search bar
+19. Try typing in Fruit or Climbing in the search bar
+20. You can close your application page but leave your Application Designer/Builder page open

 ## Task 4: Create Image Detail Page
 In this task you will create the Image Detail Page that will display information like the descriptions and vectors for the image selected.
 You will also create a link back to the Image Gallery Page.

-19. If you are not at the application builder home page click on the Application Breadcrumb at the top of the page
+1. If you are not at the application builder home page click on the Application Breadcrumb at the top corner of the page
-20. You should be on a page that looks like the image below
+2. You should be on a page that looks like the image below
-21. Click on Create Page
+3. Click on Create Page

-22. Choose Interactive Report
+4. Choose Interactive Report

-23. On this page:
+5. On this page:
     - Name: Image Detail
     - Table/View Name: VECTOR_IMAGE
     - Click Create Page

-1. On the left panel where you see the section called Body, right click on the word Body and choose "Create Page Item"
+6. On the left panel where you see the section called Body, right click on the word Body and choose "Create Page Item".
+This will be a variable so that you can pass which image you want to see the detail from the Image Gallery page.

-2. If you click on the newly created Item then on the right side of the page you will see the Page Item panel for that item.
+7. If you click on the newly created Item then on the right side of the page you will see the Page Item panel for that item.
 Make the following changes in the Page Item Panel:
     - Name: P2_URL
     - In the Default section change:
       - Type "SQL Query (return single value)
-      - SQL Query: "select min(url) from vector_image"
+      - SQL Query: "select min(url) from vector_image" (without the double quotes)

-1. In the panel on the left, Drag the P2_URL up above the Image Detail page item
+8. In the panel on the left, Drag the P2_URL up above the Image Detail page item

-2. Click on the Image Detail in the left panel to pull up its details
+9. Click on the Image Detail in the left panel to pull up its details

-3. In the Where Clause section paste "URL = :P2_URL"
+10. In the Where Clause section paste "URL = :P2_URL" (without the double quotes)

-4. In the Page Items to Submit section click on the menu button on the right and click on P2_URL
+11. In the Page Items to Submit section click on the menu button on the right and click on P2_URL

-5. Back on the left side panel right click on image detail and click on duplicate
+12. Back on the left side panel right click on image detail and click on duplicate

-6. Expand the column list of the top image detail page item and do the following:
+13. Expand the column list of the top image detail page item and do the following:
     - Right click on url and choose comment out
     - Right click on img and choose comment out
     - Right click on uform_vector and choose comment out
     - Right click on nlp_vector and choose comment out

-1. Expand the columns list of the bottom image detail page item and do the following:
+14. Expand the columns list of the bottom image detail page item and do the following:
     - Right click on url and choose comment out
     - Right click on img and choose comment out
     - Right click on uform_desc and choose comment out
     - Right click on nlp_desc and choose comment out

-1. Right click on Body in the left panel and click on Create Button
+15. Right click on Body in the left panel and click on Create Button

-2. In the Button panel on the right change the following:
+16. Click on the button on the left and in the Button panel on the right change the following:
-    - Button Name: Back_to_Images
+    - Button Name: Back\_to\_Images
     - The label should automatically change to Back To Images
-    - Under Behavior:
+    - Under Behavior make the following changes:
     - Action: Redirect to to Page in this Application
     - Target: Click on Link to bring up the dialog
       - Click on the menu on the page box
       - Click on the number next to the Image Gallery.
 In my case I would click on 2
       - Click on Ok

-1. Click on Save on the Page
+17. Click on Save on the Page

-2. Click on Application 100
+18. Click on the application breadcrumb at the top left corner of the page

 ## Task 5: Linking Image Gallery to the Image Details
 In this task you will link the Image Gallery page to the Image Detail Pages so when you click on an image you will get the details for it.